eeriespace/eeriespace.github.io/_posts/2020-08-24-play-report-recover-jar-devotion.md

 ### Exhibit hall 3

-As Lana enters this new exhibit hall she feels pressure on all her body, she manages to hold her sudden urge to throw out, but the the unpleasant sensation goes on. ``WILL test fail`` ``-5 sanity nullified by the Gem of Lucidity`` ``-5HP``
+As Lana enters this new exhibit hall she feels pressure on all her body, she manages to hold her sudden urge to throw up, but the the unpleasant sensation goes on. ``WILL test fail`` ``-5 sanity nullified by the Gem of Lucidity`` ``-5HP``